November 14, 2022, 4:33 pm | Read time: 16 minutes

 https://oembed/techbook/affiliate/2c1945d09421dddcf64fdfbce53c04c49085f584ac3a3f581a078c51f99bb61f/b6e44ea0-940f-43c7-93ea-971f6546c765/embed

-A compact camera offers too little flexibility, but a pricey system camera is also not an option?
+A compact camera offers too little flexibility, but a costly system camera is also not desired?
 Then a so-called bridge camera or high-quality compact camera is the ideal middle ground.
-The Panasonic Lumix DC-FZ1000 II is such a model: it comes with a fixed lens but has a relatively large sensor and 16x zoom, offering a lot of capabilities.
+The Panasonic Lumix DC-FZ1000 II is such a model: it comes with a fixed lens, but thanks to a relatively large sensor and 16x zoom, it has a lot to offer.

-Compact cameras typically have small image sensors.
-The Lumix DC-FZ1000 II houses a 1-inch sensor, which delivers significantly better image quality.
-It also features a built-in superzoom lens with a focal length adjustable from 9.1 to 146 millimeters—perfect for macro shots!
-Another highlight is the burst shooting: Panasonic’s digital camera can take up to 12 frames per second.
+Compact cameras usually have small image sensors.
+The Lumix DC-FZ1000 II houses a 1-inch sensor that delivers significantly better image quality.
+It is accompanied by a fixed superzoom lens that can be adjusted in focal length from 9.1 to 146 millimeters–perfect for macro shots!
+Another highlight is the burst mode: Panasonic’s digital camera shoots up to twelve frames per second.
 However, zooming is not possible during a burst shot.
-With over ten different scene modes and 15 image effects, the Lumix is very flexible and offers numerous modification options before shooting.
+With over ten different scene modes and 15 image effects, the Lumix is very flexible and offers numerous modification options even before shooting.
 Videos are recorded in Full HD quality at up to 60 frames per second, while sharper 4K videos reduce the rate to 30 frames per second.

-Afterward, photos and videos can be edited directly on the digital camera in various ways: for example, you can change the focus, extract specific images from videos, or combine different video images into sequences.
-Bluetooth and Wi-Fi connections allow for wireless transfer of material to smartphones or TVs.
+Afterward, photos and videos can be edited directly on the digital camera in various ways: you can, for example, change the focus, extract specific images from videos, or combine different video images into sequences.
+Bluetooth and Wi-Fi connections allow wireless transfer of material to smartphones or TVs.

-This not only sounds good in theory—the features also impress in practice.
+This not only sounds good in theory–the features also impress in practice.
 The trade magazine Computerbild named the Lumix DC-FZ1000 II the best bridge camera, and the model achieved a solid 2.0 (“good”) in the test.
-Stiftung Warentest also awarded this test result in 2019.
+Stiftung Warentest awarded the same test result in 2019.
 The excellent image quality, 4K video recording, and fast processing speed of the camera stand out positively.
 Compared to the previous model, Panasonic has mainly improved the battery life.
-According to Computerbild, up to 3,900 photos are possible before the camera needs to be recharged.
+According to Computerbild, up to 3900 photos are possible before the camera needs to be recharged.

 Advantages: